OpenNebula/docs/source/deployment/open_cloud_storage_setup/ceph_ds.rst

 Frontend and Node Setup
 ================================================================================

-In order to use the Ceph cluster the nodes needs to be configured as follows:
+In order to use the Ceph cluster the nodes need to be configured as follows:

 * The ceph client tools must be available in the machine